When to repair your computer and when to replace it

 Date Published: April 30, 2020

-There are various components in your computer that all contribute differently, each one of those could contribute to specific slowdowns and other types of problems.
+There are various components in your computer and each one of those could contribute to specific slowdowns and other types of problems.
+These types of problems can generally be fixed easy if identified.

 First, we need to make sure that software isn’t the problem